US senators led by Ted Cruz mount unlikely effort to oppose Biden certification

-Category: World Hits: 1A group of Republican senators led by veteran lawmaker Ted Cruz said Saturday they will challenge Joe Biden's election win -- the latest last-ditch move to support Donald Trump's efforts to undermine the vote.
+Category: World Hits: 2A group of Republican senators led by veteran lawmaker Ted Cruz said Saturday they will challenge Joe Biden's election win -- the latest last-ditch move to support Donald Trump's efforts to undermine the vote.
 The initiative, which appears certain to fail, flies in the face of rulings in dozens of courts and the findings by officials in several key states that there were no widespread voting problems.

 Read more https://www.france24.com/en/americas/20210102-a-dozen-us-senators-mount-drive-to-oppose-biden-certification